-- There has been no investment in the protection, development and interpretation of major battle sites across the Trail to enhance the value of the pilgrimage for trekkers or to increase income earning opportunities for traditional landowners;
+- There has been no investment in the protection, development and interpretation of any historic battle sites across the Trail to enhance the value of the pilgrimage for trekkers, or to increase income earning opportunities for traditional landowners;

 - No environmental interpretation signs, common in Australia’s National Parks, have been placed anywhere along the 138 km Trail to enhance the educational aspect of the trek;